ggonnella/fastsubtrees/docs/API.md

 are the ID of each node and the corresponding parent node ID.
 In the current implementation, the first yielded pair must be the root of the new subtree and parent nodes in the subtree must be defined before their children.

+The ``add_subtree`` method also allows to modify trees for which attributes have been defined.
+For this, the optional argument ``attributefilenames`` must be set to a list of filenames of attribute files.

 ### Removing nodes